 Market forces have driven several countries to ban the use of bisphenol A (BPA) in baby bottles and other baby food containers.
 However, these measures do not account for other sources of BPA.
-Moreover, science indicates that chemicals used as replacements (e.g., BPF, BPS) have been shown to have similar effects on endocrine systems.
+Moreover, chemicals used as replacements (e.g., BPF, BPS) may have similar effects on endocrine systems.
 Similar concerns exist over other EDCs, such as perchlorate and phthalates.

-Unlike pharmaceuticals, for which clinical trials are undertaken to prove benefits and define adverse effects, it would be unethical to perform human studies to uncover harmful EDC effects.
+Unlike pharmaceuticals, for which clinical trials are undertaken to prove benefits and rule out adverse effects, it would be unethical to perform human studies to uncover harmful EDC effects.
 One cannot imagine a scenario in which DES would have been given to pregnant women after animal studies revealed its harmful effects.
 Thus, calls for "definitive proof of harm to humans" present an unachievable goal.
 It is imperative that strong evidence from animal models be heavily weighted in assessment paradigms.

-Identifying direct links between EDC exposure and childhood or adult disease is difficult for many reasons, including the challenge of accurately assessing a lifetime of exposure to a complex mixture of potentially harmful agents, including many that reside in the body for long periods of time.
+Identifying direct links between EDC exposure and childhood or adult disease is difficult for many reasons, including the challenge of accurately assessing a lifetime of exposure to a complex mixture of potentially harmful agents.
 However, the reality is that humans and wildlife are already exposed to many EDCs on a daily basis and their future health is in question today.
-It is therefore important to synthesize information from animal model systems, detailed laboratory analyses of EDC mechanisms, and epidemiological studies to predict and quantify potential effects in humans so that exposure reductions can be taken where needed^{xxii}.
+It is therefore important to synthesize information from animal model detailed laboratory analyses of EDC mechanisms, and epidemiological studies to predict and quantify potential effects in humans so that exposure reductions can be taken where neededxxi.
 Endocrine scientists have unique expertise and experience in experimental endocrinology, and this expertise is critical for high-quality evaluation of endocrine studies by advisory committees and other groups that provide insight on regulatory policy for EDCs.

-Systematic Review Can Improve the Reliability of Chemical Evaluations

-Systematic review is an approach to the evaluation of scientific data and literature that ensures that the evaluation of information is conducted in a transparent, unbiased, and reproducible method.
-Key features of systematic review include a clearly stated set of objectives with pre-defined eligibility criteria for study inclusion; an explicit, reproducible methodology for identifying relevant literature; an assessment of the validity and/or quality of the findings of each included study; and a systematic presentation, and synthesis, of the characteristics and findings of the included studies.
+Systematic Review Can Improve the Reliability of Chemical Evaluations with pre-defined eligibility criteria for study inclusion; an explicit, reproducible methodology for identifying relevant literature; an assessment of the validity and/or quality of the findings of each included study; and a systematic presentation, and synthesis, of the characteristics and findings of the included studies.
 Taken together, these features lead to more reproducible results between different groups of experts than earlier approaches, such as "weight of evidence" evaluations.
-Systematic review methodologies relevant to endocrinedisrupting chemicals have been developed, including the SYRINA method^{xxiii} and in a report by the United States National Academies^{xxiv}.
-While systematic review can reduce bias, it remains important for individuals with expertise in hormone biology to be involved where expert judgement is required, e.g., defining criteria for including/excluding studies.
+Systematic review methodologies relevant to endocrine-disrupting chemicals have been developed, including the SYRINA methodxxii and in a report by the United States National Academiesxxiii.